sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/dns-troubleshooting.md

 ---

-## Analyst Thinking — Why Websites Fail While Ping Still Works
+## Analyst Thinking: Why Websites Fail While Ping Still Works

 > **This is the most important concept in this lab and the one that separates a technician who understands networking from one who just follows steps.**

 When a user says the internet is down, the first question is: down for everything, or down for browsing?

 The browser needs two things to load a website.
-It needs to translate the domain name into an IP address using DNS, and then it needs a working internet path to reach that IP.
+It needs to translate the domain name into an IP address using DNS and then it needs a working internet path to reach that IP.
 If either one fails, the page does not load.
 But the failure looks the same to the user in both cases.

 The test that separates these two scenarios is `ping 8.8.8.8`.
 This skips DNS completely and sends a packet directly to Google's DNS server by its IP address.
 If it replies, the internet path is working.
 If it does not reply, the problem is further upstream.